 The problem is clear, wrote ambassador Robert Godec in July 2009, in a secret dispatch released by Beirut's al-Akhbar newspaper.

-regime opponents mock her; even those close to the government express dismay at her reported behaviour.
+private, regime opponents mock her; even those close to the government express dismay at her reported behaviour.
 Meanwhile, anger is growing at Tunisia's high unemployment and regional inequities.
-As a consequence, the risks to the regime's long-term stability
+As a consequence, the risks to the regime's

 Even the electronic version of the Lebanese newspaper Al akhbar has been censored in Tunisia after the publication of some cables released by Tunileaks.